freeup86/trsh/README.md

 ## Usage

-### Change Impact Predictor
+### Training Impact Predictor

-1. Navigate to the "Change Impact Predictor" section
+1. Navigate to the "Training Impact Predictor" section
 2. Enter a description of your proposed change
-3. Click "Predict Change Impact"
+3. Click "Predict Training Impact"
 4. View the AI-generated classification, estimated delay, and justification

 **Example inputs:**